tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 However, something much more interesting lives in the long-term.
 Which other results from programming language theory and mathematics will we be able to leverage to make software build quickly, work reliably, and further tame Unix?

+For example, what if the derivation language was not only pure, but also functional, to use derivations as build inputs?[^8] What if the derivation language also had types, to describe constraints to composing packages and configurations?

 Nix is begging the question:
 what if everything on our computers was, in fact, a computer program?